spacetelescope/romancal/docs/roman/outlier_detection/outlier_detection.rst

      resampling.
    * Resampled images will be written out to disk with suffix `_outlier_i2d` by default.
-   * **If resampling is turned off** through the use of the ``resample_data`` parameter, a copy of the unrectified input images (as a ModelContainer) will be used for subsequent processing.
+   * **If resampling is turned off** through the use of the ``resample_data`` parameter, a copy of the unrectified input images (as a ModelLibrary) will be used for subsequent processing.

 #.
 Create a median image from all grouped observation mosaics.